stepanataccolade/docsv2/sources/pipelines/resources.md

 ## image
 This resource type is used to add a docker image to your pipeline.

-Integrations allow you to add images on any of the [supported image registeries](#regTypes) using the same resource type.
+Integrations allow you to add images on any of the [supported image registries](#regTypes) using the same resource type.

 You can create this resource by adding it to `shippable.resources.yml`